kaiwinter/di-instantiator/README.md

 ```

 ### The test
-For demonstration purpose we are saving an entity by calling the usecase method ```saveEntity()```.
+For demonstration purpose we are saving an entity by calling the use case method ```saveEntity()```.
 Afterwards it is loaded by its ID.
 The test uses a real database which also could be a mock.
-This might not be a real world example but demonstrates and advanced use of the library.
+This might not be a real world example but demonstrates an advanced use of the library.
 ````java
 public void test() {
 	// Create factory which sets fields annotated by @Inject and @PersistenceContext